 While it has been a grieving process, it has been a healthy and enlightening one, opening opportunities in ministry, and giving greater understanding of the bigger picture of the Lord’s work with His people on earth.
 Christians can have a condescending attitude toward those who have “left” the Church, or to the institutionalised Church if they have left.
 We need to have greater understanding and acceptance of the “others”.

-In thirty years of Christian faith, I have experienced a wide range of Churches, and various expressions of faith.
+In forty years of Christian faith, I have experienced a wide range of Churches, and various expressions of faith.
 Initially converted in Mt Eden Lutheran Church, my first experiences of Church life and worship were fully liturgical services, the average age of the congregation probably in the late fifties.
 Hymns and liturgy were the order of the day, although the “happy-clappy” songs (condescendingly referred to as spiritual nursery-rhymes by an Elder there) were permitted for the youth on Sunday evening services once or twice a month.
 The gospel of Grace was strong however, with solid bible teaching and a good community spirit.

 I moved to Valley Road Baptist when David and Dale Garratt were introducing dance into worship.
 Undergoing formal training in dance was a new experience for a guy with two left feet, and raising hands and running around with ribbons was a personal challenge to a very shy, insecure young man.
 At that time David’s worship leadership was particularly well received – sensitive, confident, creative, but also real.